plotly/plotbot/README.md

 ### Using Go docker container

-The GOPATH is set under container, so no need do it.
+The GOPATH is set under container, so no need do it, the current working `plotbot` folder will be mounted inside container as `/go/src/github.com/plotly/plotbot`, so no need to set project path either.
+As docker container synchronizes such folder with your filesystem, so you can just edit files on your local filesystem.

 * Use `docker-compose` to run container, under project directory

     ```bash
     $ docker-compose up -d  # run container plotbot
     $ docker-compose stop   # stop container plotbot
+    $ docker-compose start  # start stopped container plotbot
     $ docker-compose rm -f  # delete container plotbot
     ```
+  PS: `docker-compose rm -f` will delete all efforts done inside container, while `stop/start` routine will keep all the changes.

 * To run inside container plotbot